wackfx/AirlineTycoon/README.md

     * Always rotate list of plane saldo for past 7 days
 * Consider also number of first class passengers for statistics
 * Do not show route utilization by defeated players
+* New sound options (OGG/MIDI) + patched stuttering glich when switching music on Windows 11
+* Patched Space station mission prices and texts in stats
+* Patched various text scrambling on UI

 AI:
 * Uses now same credit limit